kathuriamayank/FaceDetection/README.md

 # FaceDetection
-facedetection.ipynb file detects the face by making use of haarcascade algorithm.
+HaarCascade.ipynb file detects the face by making use of haarcascade algorithm.